 Perhaps the answer to creating a great personal experience comes down to designing and tailoring it with relevance for your particular business, industry and customer base.

-In any case, by integrating cutting edge technology with the irreplaceable authentic human interaction; brands are much better placed to succeed.
+By integrating cutting edge technology with the irreplaceable authentic human interaction brands are much better placed to succeed.

 - Most of those surveyed say they feel ambivalent towards being approached by staff in chemists.

-- 3/4 have asked for recommendations from a chemist or pharmacy in the past
+- Three quarters have asked for recommendations from a chemist or pharmacy in the past.

-- For the most part, people are looking for staff to be polite and friendly as well as admitting when they don’t know something (where a product is, what it does, etc.)
+- For the most part, people are looking for staff to be polite and friendly as well as admitting when they don’t know something (for example where a product is or what it does).

 - People like to browse by themselves rather than being pestered unless they’re specifically looking for help.
 One of our community members stated: “I like to look around and make my own decisions.
 If I need help I will always ask.”

-- The pack must be the hero.
+- Pack information is your friend.
 It needs to clearly present the key information in order to help both the shopper and staff members.
-Remember, not all retailers have the rigorous training in place that is generally carried out in phone shops or technology stores, for example
+Remember, not all retailers have the rigorous training in place that is generally carried out in phone shops or technology stores, for example.

 - Sign post exactly who your product is for.
-Make your ideal customer clear in the messaging, so that the right people can identify your product and will spot it amongst the ultra-crowded shelf
+Make your ideal customer clear in the messaging, so that the right people can identify your product on a crowded shelf.